cdown/chrisdown.name/_posts_todo/2024-01-23-reliably-creating-d-state-processes-on-demand.md

    normal operation ;-) The basic premise involves running an NFS client and server on a single host, and then using iptables or BPF to drop packets on demand.
-However, this requires quite a bit of setup, and it's not very reliable since it depends a lot on client and server configuration what will really happen and for how long.
+However, this requires quite a bit of setup, and it's not very reliable since what exactly will happen and for how long depends a lot on client and server configuration, and some amount of blind luck.
 2. **set_current_state(TASK_UNINTERRUPTIBLE)**: Of course, one can also just write a kernel module to do whatever one wants.
 This is easily the most complicated option to maintain long term, especially in a testing pipeline.